 10% OFF 12 BOTTLES OF WINE OR MORE - EXCLUDES SPIRITS

 Avail of 10% off when you purchase 12 bottles or more.
 Thisexcludes bottles that are already discounted or subject to no further discount.

-FROM CLICKS TO BRICKS: BUY ONLINE, PICK UP IN-STORE
+FROM CLICKS TO BRICKS: BUY ONLINE, PICK UP At OUR WAREHOUSE OR SHOP

 You've been asking for it, so here it is.
-You can now buy online and pick up in-store.
+You can now buy online and pick up at our warehouse or in-store.
 Will save you a tenner on smaller purchases (less than €150).

 NEXT WORKING DAY DELIVERY

 Delivery is usually the next working day (Mon - Fri), if ordered before 1pm, but may take up to 72 hours